Diffusion equations from master equations -- A discrete geometric approach --: Introduction

 These theorems, corollary, and so on should be compared with those in the existing literature.
-In the study of random walks on lattices, chains, functions and their Laplacians are also used\cite{Sunada2013}.
+In the study of random walks on lattices, chains, functions and their Laplacians are also used\,\cite{Sunada2013}.
 In the literature the probability distribution functions are identified with functions on $1$-chains, which is different to the present formalism.
 The differences appear since transition matrices are introduced for describing state transitions for the present study only.
-On the other hand, similarities between the present study and existing studies appear due to the use of Laplacians.
+In contrast, similarities between the present study and existing studies appear due to the use of Laplacians.
 Laplacian is a self-adjoint operator with respect to an inner product, and brings several properties as well as the case of the standard Riemannian geometry.

+The rest of this paper is organized as follows.
 In Section\,\ref{section-Preliminaries}, some preliminaries are provided in order to keep this paper self-contained.
-In Section\,\ref{section-master-equations}, master equations are formulated on graph, and the main claims of this paper and their consequences are provided.
+They include boundary operators, inner products, and Laplacians.
+Most of such tools and notions have been described in Ref.\,\cite{Sunada2013}, while others are invented in this paper.
+In Section\,\ref{section-master-equations}, master equations are formulated as dynamical systems on graph, and the main claims of this paper and their consequences are provided.
+Namely, diffusion equations are derived by means of tools introduced in the previous section.
+Moreover, various inequalities and dynamical systems for expectation variables are derived.
 Section\,\ref{sec-conclusions} summarizes this paper and discusses some future studies.